Henning-Berg/Tango/README.md

 ["Ceremonial" (4:31):](https://youtu.be/6MmKlFxxKpY) I improvise with 2 or more trombones and some piano in between.
 Towards the end T² uses its own piano accompaniment for short trombone-segments without me.

-[Prelude" (3:33):](https://youtu.be/Kiho4-usOxo)A quiet piece that makes extensive use of “Harmony”.
+[Prelude" (3:33):](https://youtu.be/Kiho4-usOxo) A quiet piece that makes extensive use of “Harmony”.
 The melody moves between the 3 voices.
 I am particularly proud of this one.

 ["Literally" (4:44):](https://youtu.be/k6tgb5rn2z8) Tango² plays mostly with the samples of my last notes.